jijigo/helloooo/README.md

 # template
-to quickly set up a env to bulid a website.
+to quickly set up a env to build a website.